Table of Contents

 Your Homepage is likely the a page users will often see, it is the digital equivalent of a storefront.
 Here users get a quick idea of what you sell, see any promotions or deals you have going on, and it provides links to other pages located elsewhere on your site (category pages).

 On this page, you should make sure all visual elements are correct and all links out from this page are also working.
-Basically, you need to click everything (yes, everything!) and verify that they work properly.
+Basically, you need to click everything (yes, everything!) and verify that it works properly.
 You wouldn’t think twice about fixing a broken door or window, don’t let the digital equivalent hold you back.

 Your eCommerce website’s category pages are perhaps some of the most important pages to your business.
 This is typically where users will spend the most time sorting through your various products, and it is also where (assuming you’ve done your SEO correctly) users will land on your page after searching for the desired product (think “black leather shoes”).